 Bakers make bread, rolls, pastries, pies, cookies, cakes, quiches, and a variety of savory dishes.
 They are the generalist in the baking world.
 A baker could work on any baking product, and most professional bakers produce large quantities of fresh items each day.
 In a factory setting, a baker might work on thousands of loaves of bread or bake rolls by the gross.
 In a retail bakery, you might work up batch after batch of donuts for the morning rush followed by loaves of bread for the evening meal.
 Birthday cakes with basic decorations are another common item produced at most bakeries.

 A Day in the Life of a Baker

 To become a professional baker, you need to learn how to use industrial baking equipment, follow a recipe, and create consistent products.
 Learning how to use a proof box and how to double a recipe are all core competencies for any baker.
-Manual labor makes up a large part of any position as a baker—you will spend most of the day on your feet.
+Manual labor makes up a large part of any bakery position--as a baker you will spend most of the day on your feet.
 Bending, twisting and lifting are all part of the job as you move the dough from the mixer to the sheeter to the oven racks.
 In most baking positions, it is all about volume baking.
 You don't make a dozen cookies.
 You make 300 hundred dozen.